-Besides that, Denmark concludes Status of Forces Agreements on an ad hoc basis when the Danish Armed Forces are going to be stationed on territories, where the NATO-SOFA does not apply.
+Besides that, Denmark concludes Status of Forces Agreements on an ad hoc basis when the Danish Armed Forces are deployed to foreign territories, where the NATO-SOFA does not apply.

-As of April 2020, Denmark has troops deployed in Afghanistan, Iraq, Kosovo and Estonia in a NATO framework.
+As of March 2021, Denmark has troops deployed in Afghanistan, Iraq and Kosovo in a NATO framework.
 In the framework of the UN, Denmark contributes to UN missions in Mali and in the Middle East.
-Lastly, Denmark contributes to the coalition against ISIL with troops and an air surveillance radar in Iraq, as well as to the French-led operation to support the international effort to counter terrorism with a helicopter contribution in the Sahel region.
+Denmark also supports the European-led surveillance mission in the Strait-of-Hormuz with the commander and staff personnel.
+Lastly, Denmark contributes to the coalition against ISIL and as well as the French-led operation to support the international effort to counter terrorism in the Sahel with troops.

-- 3. Implementation of other international commitments related to the Code of Conduct - 3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence- and security-building as an element of indivisible security are implemented in good faith.
+3. Implementation of other international commitments related to the Code of Conduct

+3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence- and security-building as an element of indivisible security are implemented in good faith.